 9.14.7 Disputes for RUC Make-Whole Payment for Fuel Costs

 (1) If the actual price paid for delivered natural gas for a specific Resource during a Reliability Unit Commitment (RUC)-Committed Interval is greater than Fuel Index Price (FIP) adjusted by the proxy fuel adder, X, defined in the Verifiable Cost Manual (i.e., FIP * (1+X)), then the QSE may file a Settlement dispute for that Resource’s RUC Make-Whole Payment.
-The maximum amount that may be recovered through this dispute process is the difference between the RUC Guarantee based on the actual price paid and the fuel price of FIP * (1+X).
+The maximum amount that may be recovered through this dispute process is the minimum of:

+(a) The difference between the RUC Guarantee based on the actual price paid and the fuel price of FIP * (1+X); or

+(b) The total fuel cost incurred plus Operations and Maintenance (O&M) costs approved with verifiable costs.

-The QSE must provide documentation (invoices) that identifies intra-day, same-day, or spot market costs of natural gas consumed during the RUC-Committed Interval.
+The QSE must provide documentation (invoices or contracts, as applicable) that identifies intra-day, same-day, or spot market costs of natural gas consumed during the RUC-Committed Interval.
 Such documentation is necessary to justify recovery of natural gas costs, which is limited to the actual fuel amount (MMBtus) consumed during RUC-Committed Intervals.
 All documentation submitted by the QSE for natural gas costs incurred intra-day, same-day, or via spot market must show a nexus from the seller or distributor of natural gas products to the QSE, Resource Entity or Generation Entity as the ultimate buyer.
 The QSE must demonstrate that the seller or distributor has procured natural gas fuel intra-day, same-day, or via spot market.
 A Power Purchase or Tolling Agreement (PPA) filed as documentation of proof of fuel costs will not be accepted unless the PPA was signed prior to July 16, 2008, and is not between Affiliates, subsidiaries, or partners.